August 12, 2021 //Real Weddings

-Brooke and Brian’s wedding at the Charles H. Morris in Savannah, Georgia was nothing short of magical!
+Brooke and Brian’s wedding at the Charles H. Morris Center in Savannah, Georgia was nothing short of magical!

-Photos by Holly Felts Photography
+Photography by Holly Felts Photography

-Photos by The Happy Bloom
+Photography by The Happy Bloom

 Our sweet couple, Caroline + Nate, had a beautiful, enchanting and moody wedding at the Georgia State Railroad Museum in Savannah surrounded by their closest family and friends!